vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 Even before being apprised of the financial situation, I had been considering making some sort of donation to mark my exit from the Free Migration Project board at the end of 2021, as a sort of "parting gift".
-However, this is minor in the scheme of things.
+However, this consideration is minor in the scheme of things.

 ### Maturing of background investigation